ConfuzzedCat/ScrumMasterRepository/GroupRClassB-Employee.md

 # Group R - Class B - Employee

+## Short description and summary

 Short description of this Epic: **Employee is the customer’s employees.**

+Summary:
+This Epic focuses on employees within the customer of GVS.
+It introduces features such as viewing shift overviews, selling shifts, flagging shifts for attention, trading shifts with colleagues, requesting available shifts, and tracking total hours worked.
+These functionalities aim to empower employees to efficiently manage their schedules while ensuring coverage and flexibility in shift arrangements.

 [Figma Wireframe](https://www.figma.com/file/HP6q9ZMzGzcP7QbLuuagoz/GVS-Employee-Wireframe?type=design&node-id=0-1&mode=design&t=UBH1B2rOPIuu0Mh0-0)